×

 }

-3. Attach network to a pod.
-For more information, see "Adding a pod to an additional network".
+3. Attach the secondary network to a pod.
+For more information, see "Adding a pod to a secondary network".

 Verification